jupyter-server/gateway_provisioners/docs/source/operators/deploy-yarn-cluster.md

 After installing the kernel specifications, you should have a `kernel.json` that resembles the following (this one is relative to the Python kernel):

+FIXME - update spec content to be provisioner based

 ```json
 {